-There was one pharmacist, one accuracy checking technician, two dispensing assistants and one medicines counter assistant present during the inspection.
+There was one pharmacist, two technicians and two dispensing assistants present during the inspection.
 There was sufficient staff for the services provided during the inspection.
 Staff were seen to be working well together and supporting each other when required.
 All staff had completed appropriate training courses for their roles or were on a training course.
+The pharmacy currently had a vacancy for a part time accuracy checking technician.